-PHILADELPHIA, Pa. – The Department of Homeland Security’s Federal Emergency Management Agency (FEMA) will evaluate a Plume and Ingestion Pathway Emergency Preparedness Exercise at the Surry Power Station.
-The exercise will occur during the week of July 15th to test the ability of the Commonwealth of Virginia to respond to an emergency at the nuclear facility.
+PHILADELPHIA - The Department of Homeland Security’s Federal Emergency Management Agency (FEMA) will evaluate a biennial Radiological Emergency Preparedness Exercise at the North Anna Power Station.
+The exercise will take place during the week of February 8, 2016 to assess the ability of the Commonwealth of Virginia to respond to an emergency at the nuclear facility.

-“The Plume Exercises are held every other year, and the Ingestion Pathway Exercise is currently held every six years to test government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region III.
-“We will assess state and local emergency response capabilities within the 10-mile emergency-planning and the 50 mile Ingestion Planning zone of the nuclear facility.”
+“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region III.
+“We will assess state and local emergency response capabilities within the 10-mile emergency-planning zone as well as the adjacent support jurisdictions within the Commonwealth of Virginia.”

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to: